Mohammad-Haroun-97/Reading-notes/Read05.md

 * Logical OR (||)	expr1 || expr2	Returns expr1 if it can be converted to true; otherwise, returns expr2.
 Thus, when used with Boolean values, || returns true if either operand is true; if both are false, returns false.
 * Logical NOT (!)	!expr	Returns false if its single operand that can be converted to true; otherwise, returns true.

+ # Loops and iteration

+ Loops offer a quick and easy way to do something repeatedly.
+This chapter of the JavaScript Guide introduces the different iteration statements available to JavaScript.

+You can think of a loop as a computerized version of the game where you tell someone to take X steps in one direction, then Y steps in another.
+For example, the idea "Go five steps to the east" could be expressed this way as a loop:

+for (let step = 0; step < 5; step++) {
+  // Runs 5 times, with values of step 0 through 4.
+  console.log('Walking east one step');
+}
+## The statements for loops provided in JavaScript are:

+* for statement
+* do...while statement
+* while statement
+* labeled statement
+* break statement
+* continue statement
+* for...in statement
+* for...of statement

+## for statement
+A for loop repeats until a specified condition evaluates to false.
+The JavaScript for loop is similar to the Java and C for loop.

+A for statement looks as follows:

+for ([initialExpression]; [conditionExpression]; [incrementExpression]) statement
+Copy to Clipboard
+***When a for loop executes, the following occurs:***

+1. The initializing expression initialExpression, if any, is executed.
+This expression usually initializes one or more loop counters, but the syntax allows an expression of any degree of complexity.
+This expression can also declare variables.
+2. The conditionExpression expression is evaluated.
+If the value of conditionExpression is true, the loop statements execute.
+If the value of condition is false, the for loop terminates.
+(If the condition expression is omitted entirely, the condition is assumed to be true.)
+3. The statement executes.
+To execute multiple statements, use a block statement ({ ... }) to group those statements.
+4. If present, the update expression incrementExpression is executed.
+Control returns to Step 2.

+## while statement
+A while statement executes its statements as long as a specified condition evaluates to true.
+A while statement looks as follows:

+while (condition)
+  statement
+Copy to Clipboard
+If the condition becomes false, statement within the loop stops executing and control passes to the statement following the loop.

+The condition test occurs before statement in the loop is executed.
+If the condition returns true, statement is executed and the condition is tested again.
+If the condition returns false, execution stops, and control is passed to the statement following while.

+To execute multiple statements, use a block statement ({ ... }) to group those statements.

+***Example 1***
+The following while loop iterates as long as n is less than 3:

+*let n = 0;
+let x = 0;
+while (n < 3) {
+  n++;
+  x += n;
+}*